embaldridge/grant-proposals/Postdoc-proposal.md

 **Objective 1: Explore the relationship between absolute and relative scale across taxa.**
 Unification of spatial and temporal scaling relationships across taxa relative to an organism and the relative position in the ecological hierarchy (organism, population, community, etc.) will provide a framework for developing more accurate predictive models of ecological pattern and processes that are spatially/temporally explicit.

-**Objective 2: Derive a model for predicting the absolute scale across taxa  .**
+**Objective 2: Derive a model for unifying absolute and relative scales across taxa.**
 Deriving a relationship between relative and absolute scale across taxa will provide guidelines for assessing data-deficient species and provide additional information for conservation planning. <!--[@citations]-->

 **Objective 3: Identify the scales over which space-for-time substitutions can be made.**